VertaAI/modeldb/client/verta/docs/examples/tutorials/ingredients.rst

     #     Adding demo dataset
     #

 The commit is now saved in the server and the branch has been updated.
-You can also check the line of commits up to the current:
+You can also check the lineage of commits up to the current:

 .. code-block:: python